medbsrdi/ceisar_cypher/README.md

 # ceisar_cypher
+##Given Three file one conatains the text that will be encrypted and other key number and one for the result
-ciesar cypher created using c programming with files
+ceisar cypher created using c programming with files